open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 -  Persuasion

-Sometimes, the GM might ask for an ability check using a specific skill—for example, “Make a Wisdom (Perception) check.”
+Sometimes, the GM might ask for an ability check using a specific skill---for example, "Make a Wisdom (Perception) check."
 At other times, a player might ask the GM if proficiency in a particular skill applies to a check.
 In either case, proficiency in a skill means